Former Singapore minister S Iswaran sentenced to 12 months' jail for obtaining valuables worth S$403,300, obstructing justice

 Iswaran had also acted with deliberation for the Singapore-Doha trip, taking urgent personal leave to "enjoy an all-expenses-paid trip", said Justice Hoong.

-He found that Iswraan had "abused his position" for these two charges, despite knowing that Mr Ong had a particularly close connection with his official duties.
+He found that Iswaran had "abused his position" for these two charges, despite knowing that Mr Ong had a particularly close connection with his official duties.

 However, the judge found that Iswaran did not act with premeditation or deliberation in the proceeded charges involving Mr Lum.